 Using a payment iframe solves these problems.
-Just insert one <iframe> tag into your site, and when your customers enter their credit card details and click on the button a form will be submitted to your server with a stripe_token for you to process.
+Just insert one <iframe> tag into your site, and when your customers enter their credit card details and click on the button a form will be submitted to your server with a stripe_token.

 Paste the following code into your website, after replacing "YOURCGISCRIPT" with the URL of the CGI script you want the stripe_token submitted to, and replacing "STRIPEPUBLISHABLEKEY" with your Stripe publishable API key: